Computational chemistry: Split operator technique

 There are ways to reduce this error, which include taking an average of two split equations.

 Another way to increase accuracy is to use higher order splitting.
 Usually, second order splitting is the most that is done because higher order splitting requires much more time to calculate and is not worth the cost.
 Higher order methods become too difficult to implement, and are not useful for solving differential equations despite the higher accuracy.

 Computational chemists spend much time making systems calculated with split operator technique more accurate while minimizing the computational cost.
 Calculating methods is a massive challenge for many chemists trying to simulate molecules or chemical environments.

 Density functional methods

 Density functional theory (DFT) methods are often considered to be ab initio methods for determining the molecular electronic structure, even though many of the most common functionals use parameters derived from empirical data, or from more complex calculations.
 In DFT, the total energy is expressed in terms of the total one-electron density rather than the wave function.
-In this type of calculation, there is an approximate Hamiltonian and an approximate expression for the total electron density.
-DFT methods can be very accurate for little computational cost.
-Some methods combine the density functional exchange functional with the Hartree–Fock exchange term and are termed hybrid functional methods.
+In this type of calculation, there is an approximate Hamiltonian and an approximate expression for the total electron density, with various different levels of approximation and accuracy.
+DFT methods can be very accurate for relatively low computational cost.
+Some methods combine the density functional exchange functional with the Hartree–Fock exchange term and are termed hybrid functional methods, or an additional term for correlation in double-methods methods.